President and CEO

 Director of Public Relations & Marketing

 As a Naples native and seventh generation Floridian, Courtney knows the Naples market very well and is very involved in the community.
-She enjoys volunteering with many nonprofit organizations in the area, including The Salvation Army, Friends of Foster Children of Southwest Florida, Naples Equestrian Challenge, The Ronald McDonald House, 4-H Youth Leadership and Swamp Buggy Incorporated.
+She enjoys volunteering with many nonprofit organizations in the area, including The Salvation Army, Friends of Foster Children of Southwest Florida, Naples Therapeutic Riding, The Ronald McDonald House, 4-H Youth Leadership and Swamp Buggy Incorporated.
 Ms. Jolly attended Florida Gulf Coast University, where she obtained her degree in Marketing.
 Her career began in bank marketing as a Marketing Coordinator and Marketing Specialist, planning events, coordinating sponsorships, maintaining marketing and sponsorship budgets, coordinating fundraising events, collateral design, design editing, cultivating media relationships and creating/executing marketing strategies in the South Florida Market.
-She is responsible for all marketing and public relations for the Naples Zoo.
+She is responsible for all marketing and public relations for Naples Zoo.

 Director of Finance

 Cory joined the Naples Zoo in 2013 and serves as the Director of Finance.
 He leads the financial operations of the organization, including responsibility over accounting, accounts payable, and payroll as well as grants and fundraising administration.
 Previously, Cory was in the role of Accounting Manager with the Community Foundation of Collier County.
 He began his professional career in public accounting with Clifton Larson Allen LLP, where he served as a Senior Accountant and provided services to public and private organizations in the practice areas of assurance, accounting, and taxation.
 Cory graduated from Florida Gulf Coast University, where he received both a Bachelor’s degree in Accounting and a Master’s degree in Accounting and Taxation.
 Additionally, he is a licensed CPA in the state of Florida.
-He lives in Naples with his wife.
+He lives in Naples with his wife and their daughter.

 Director of Education